How to Get Rid of Fungus Gnats on Houseplants

 - How long does it take to get rid of fungus gnats?

-- With consistent treatment β drying soil, sticky traps, and soil drenches β most infestations clear up in 2β3 weeks.
-The full life cycle is about 3β4 weeks.
+- With consistent treatment; drying soil, sticky traps, and soil drenches; most infestations clear up in 2–3 weeks.
+The full life cycle is about 21–28 days, so you need to sustain treatment long enough to interrupt multiple generations.

 - Does cinnamon kill fungus gnats?

-- Cinnamon has mild antifungal properties and can deter gnats when sprinkled on topsoil, but it's not as effective as drying the soil, using BTI, or hydrogen peroxide drenches.
+- Cinnamon has mild antifungal properties and can deter gnats when sprinkled on topsoil, but it is not effective enough to clear an active infestation.
+Use it as a supplement, not a primary treatment.

 - Why do I keep getting fungus gnats back?

 - Recurring infestations almost always mean the soil is staying too moist.
-Address your watering habits permanently, improve soil drainage, and new gnats won't establish.
+Address your watering habits permanently, improve soil drainage, and new gnats will not be able to establish.
+Also check that no new infested plants were brought in.

 - Can fungus gnats spread to other plants?

-- Yes β adult gnats fly between plants and will lay eggs in any moist soil they find.
-Treat all nearby plants, not just the most affected one.
+- Yes; adult gnats fly between plants and will lay eggs in any moist soil they find.
+Treat all nearby plants simultaneously, not just the most visibly affected one.

 The Bottom Line on Fungus Gnats